alxmax/Piscine42/README.md

-This repository contains all the exercises i have completed from 42 Piscine program
+This repository contains all the exercises i have completed from 42 Piscine program until now.

 C00:
 - Exercise 00: ft_putchar